alexhuang1117/Data-Science-Portfolio/Power_Law_vs_Lognormal_US_Babynames/Power_Law_vs_Lognormal_US_Babynames.md

     ##             it.
 If the estimated values are below xmax, it's probably OK not to
     ##             worry about this.

-    ## Expected total run time for 100 sims, using 4 threads is 11200 seconds.
+    ## Expected total run time for 100 sims, using 8 threads is 5680 seconds.

 ``` r
 bs_p$p
 ```

-    ## [1] 0.42
+    ## [1] 0.55

 The above chunk of code uses bootstrapping to find a distribution of X\_min and alpha and plots the distributions.
 However it takes too long to run, so it is left commented at the moment. bs\_p$p shows the p value of the distribution being a power-law distribution.
-High p value means the disitribution is likely to follow power-law.
+High p value means the distribution is likely to follow power-law.

 The result might not be a power-law distribution, we can try to fit a log-normal distribution instead.
 Let's see if the fit is better.
 Log-normal distribution is defined by the following formula.
 $$f(x) =  c \\frac{1}{x^{p}}\\, \\exp\\!\\!\\left(-\\frac{\\ln(x/\\mu)^2}{2\\sigma^2}\\right)$$